nginxinc/nginx-basics-workshops/lab2/readme.md

     Save the file and quit VI.

-    Notice we have added a few new fields using $variables, like the $server_name, $request_time, etc.  You can modify this as you like, I'm sure your organization already has an HTTP access log format you could use.
+    Notice we have added a few new fields using $variables, like the $server_name, $request_time, etc.  You can modify this as you like, it is likely your organization already has an HTTP access log format you should probably use.

 1. Now you need to tell NGINX where to find these new log format definitions.
 Using VI, edit your nginx.conf, to add your `/includes/log_formats` folder as a search location: